olafkfreund/mediacenter/README.md

 - K3s with Ansbile See my repo: https://github.com/olafkfreund/ansible-k3s-rpi

-## Pre-Requirements
+## Pre-Requirements if not using "ansible-k3s-rpi playbook"

-- Installed k3s or microk8s
+- Installed k3s
+- configured SSD disk and mounted on "/mnt/disk01"
 - installed and configured nfs share and clients

 ## This repo is created for use with kustomize ( or fluxcd )